Why Should I Use Resource Management in Project Management Software?

 Resource allocation is the assignment of appropriate resources to the scheduled work.
 This process ensures the right resources are available when needed, and it helps you get the most from your available resources.

 Resource leveling is the process of adjusting task start and finish dates based on any resource constraints.
-For instance, if you have work planned to start next month but the required materials will not arrive for six weeks, then resource leveling is done to move out that task.
+For instance, if you have work planned to start next month but the required materials will not arrive for six weeks, resource leveling is done to move out that task.

 Another example is if you have two tasks planned at the same time, but they both require the same person to complete them, one may be brought forward or delayed.
 The goal of resource leveling is to balance resource demand with your available supply.
 Depending on the constraints, resource leveling may push out the critical path and project end date.